 Watch a short video that reveals How to Open a Coconut in seconds.
 It's so easy when you know the secret!

-After you have watched the short how-to video, return to this page, and choose one of the homemade coconut cake recipes so you can prepare a special homemade treat for your loved ones.
+After you have watched the short how-to video, return to this page, and choose one of the old fashioned coconut cake recipes so you can prepare a special homemade treat for your loved ones.